 The purpose of this publication is to provide considerations endorsed by leading HPH agencies in both the private and public sectors to help administrators and supply chain and human resources personnel across the industry-including those in government-take steps toward complying with Federal forced labor laws.
-Specifically, this publication aims to help the industry mitigate the risk that forced labor presents to their supply chains, in both purchased goods and services, by embedding due diligence on forced labor into its management systems, assessing risk, and mapping high-risk manufacturing supply chains.
+Specifically, this publication aims to help the industry mitigate the risk that forced labor presents to their supply chains, in both purchased goods and services by assessing risk and mapping high-risk manufacturing supply chains.